Category Archives: PPC

 Pay for Completed Calls

-Google LSA allows AC contractors to pay only for completed calls meaning missed calls will not drain your budget.
-In some cases, Google LSA can reduce your costs to about $30 per call.
+Google LSA allows AC contractors to pay only for completed calls, meaning missed calls will not drain your budget.
+Depending on other variables, Google LSA can reduce your costs to about $30 per call.

 Appear on Top of Search Results